About the LL.M. Degree Program

 -Part Time: $21,680 (Tuition is based on 4 credits/semester at $2,710/credit hour)

 Full-time single students living in the Washington, DC area can expect living expenses for nine months to be approximately $29,256.
 Please note that these figures are not a financial aid budget.
 These amounts are an estimate of costs to help you in planning for your educational and living expenses.

 Can I work while enrolled in a full-time graduate degree program?

-The program of instruction in the full-time program is demanding and designed to command substantially all of the student's time during the academic year.
+The full-time program is demanding and designed to command all of the student's time during the academic year.
 All full-time students must carefully restrict their hours of employment, and in no event may a full-time student exceed 20 hours of employment per week during the academic year.
 Also, international students in the U.S. on student visas are very restricted with respect to on-and off-campus employment and must get prior written permission from the Visa Coordinator.

 If I enter the program as a part-time LL.M. student may I transfer to full-time status?

 If you are interested in changing your status after having received your letter of admission please send an email to email@example.com detailing the reasons for your request.
 The Office of Graduate Admissions will review your request and provide an answer in a timely fashion.

 Can I transfer to the J.D. program from the LL.M. program?

 No. LL.M. students cannot be admitted as transfer students to the J.D. program.
 LL.M. students interested in earning a J.D. must apply directly to the J.D. program as a new applicant, and must take the LSAT.
 However, students who graduated from Georgetown's LL.M. program who are admitted to the J.D. program may be able to apply up to 12 credits of their LL.M. coursework toward the J.D.